bitdotgames/BHL/README.md

 bhl comes with its own simple build tool *bhl*.
 It allows you to build frontend dll, backend dll, compile bhl sources into a binary, run unit tests etc.

 In the example directory you can find a simple illustration of gluing together frontend and backend.
-Just try running *run.sh* script.
+Just try running *run.sh* script:

+> cd example && ./run.sh
+> ...
+> Hello, John Silver
+> Hello, John Silver
+> Hello, John Silver
+> ...

 Please note that while bhl works fine under Windows the example assumes you are using \*nix platform.

 ## Tests